 Costescu Strachinaru D-I, Cambier J, Kandet-Yattara H, Konopnicki D, 2016.
 Relapsing fever in asylum seekers from Somalia arriving in Belgium in August 2015.
 Acta Clin Belg 71: 353–355.

-Hoch M 2015.
+Hoch M et al. 2015.
 Louse-borne relapsing fever (Borrelia recurrentis) diagnosed in 15 refugees from northeast Africa: epidemiology and preventive control measures, Bavaria, Germany, July to October 2015.
 Euro Surveill 20: 30046.

-Antinori S 2016.
+Antinori S et al. 2016.
 Louse-borne relapsing fever (Borrelia recurrentis) in a Somali refugee arriving in Italy: a re-emerging infection in Europe?
 PLoS Negl Trop Dis 10: e0004522.

 Keller C, Zumblick M, Streubel K, Eickmann M, Muller D, Kerwat M, Becker S, Gress T, 2016.
 Hemorrhagic diathesis in Borrelia recurrentis infection imported to Germany.
 Emerg Infect Dis 22: 917–919.